 Audio-recording of interviews is permitted and should be arranged as a matter of routine where the equipment is available, unless a request has been made in advance by the asylum seeker for the interview not to be recorded.
-The UKVI is currently rolling out digital recording of interviews to all locations although no public information is available on this.
 The recording must be provided to the applicant after the interview.
 Five working days are allowed to make comments or corrections before the first instance decision is taken.
+In 2020 the NGO Freedom From Torture published research based on interview transcripts and testimonies form survivors of torture and their experiences of being interviewed in relation to their asylum claim.
+The criticisms and recommendations have wider applicability than the subject of the research.
+68

-Indicators: R egular Procedure: Appeal 1.
-Does th gainst the first instance decision in the reg If yes, is it dministrative If yes, is it suspensive ⊠ Yes ☐ Some gr ounds 2.
-Averag e processing time for the appe eal body to make a decision: 29 we eks 54
+Indicators: Regular F Procedure: Appeal 1.
+Does the law provide for an appeal against th e first instance decision in the regular procedure? ✤ If yes, is it ☑ Yes ☑ No ☑ Judicial ☑ Administrative If yes, is it suspensive  Yes 🗌 Some grounds 🗌 No 2.
+Average processing time for the appeal body to make a decision: 40 weeks 69